-Residents with a high school degree less or significantly less likely to say that the impact of their current caregiving responsibilities on their health has stayed the same than residents with all other levels of educational attainment (28% vs. 44%-57%).
-Residents with a high school degree or less and residents some college/twoyear college degree were significantly more likely to say that the impact of their caregiving responsibilities on their health has gotten worse than residents with a graduate or professional degree (20%-22% vs. 9%).
+Residents with a high school degree or less were significantly less likely to say that the impact of their current caregiving responsibilities on their health has stayed the same than residents with all other levels of educational attainment

+(28% vs. 44%-57%).
+Residents with a high school degree or less and residents some college/two-year college degree were significantly more likely to say that the impact of their caregiving responsibilities on their health has gotten worse than residents with a graduate or professional degree (20%-22% vs. 9%).